Estimating Racial Disparities When Race is Not Observed: Empirical Validation with the Voter File

 To better understand how BIRDiE performs in real-world contexts, we apply it to North Carolina voter registration data.
 This voter file contains individual-level self-reported race for almost all voters and hence the ``ground truth'' relationship between outcome and race is known.
 We compare the performance of BIRDiE models against those of the weighting and thresholding estimators.
 We also evaluate how the estimation error depends on the level of geographic precision used in the BISG probabilities.
-Finally, we briefly demonstrate various extensions of the BIRDiE methodology: small-area estimates, improved individual race predictions, estimation conditional on an additional explanatory variable (as discussed in Section \ref{sec:addlcov}), and sensitivity analysis for potential assumption violation (Section \ref{sec:sens}).
+Finally, we briefly demonstrate various extensions of the BIRDiE methodology: small-area estimates (as discussed in Section~\ref{sec-birdie}), improved individual race predictions (Section~\ref{sec-update-bisg}), estimation conditional on an additional explanatory variable (Section~\ref{sec-addlcov}), and sensitivity analysis for potential assumption violation (Section~\ref{sec-sens}).